neondatabase/website/content/guides/react-fastapi-rag-portfolio.md

     This will create a new project directory called `portfolio_backend`.
 Open this directory in your code editor of your choice.

-3. Set Up the Virtual Environment
+3. Set up the virtual environment.

     You will now create and activate a virtual environment in which your project's dependencies will be installed.